bladistay/Subway-Builder-map-patcher/README.md

 node scripts/patch-game.js
 ```

+**It is NORMAL that scripts don't output anything during execution** - this is expected behavior:

+✅ No output = Everything is working correctly, wait till command prompt reappear and launch next script

+❌ Only errors are displayed - if something goes wrong

+⚠️ Some scripts may take several minutes with no visual feedback

 **5. Enjoy the game**

 Once all scripts finish successfully, check the build/ directory for your patched game files ready for distribution.
+You also can see the unpacked version in the root of patcher.

 ## 🤔 FAQ